 By the time the mines went dry and prospectors moved on to the next big boomtown, those who stuck around turned to ranching and farming, taking full advantage of the lush, marshy landscape Washoe Valley delivers.
 Considering the area had been inundated and perhaps a bit exploited as a result of the nearby mining booms, many of Washoe Valley’s original inhabitants moved on to new locations.

 In an effort to preserve this spectacular and unique wetland, Washoe Lake State Park was established in 1977.
 When visiting the park today, enjoy the wetlands, sand dunes, and boundless wildlife spotting opportunities.
 The Virginia Herd of wild horses is known to linger in the valley, and countless bird species depend on the lake as a resting place on their migration routes.
 Also be sure to keep your eyes peeled for deer, reptiles and even a coyote or two.

-If you’d like to extend your stay, camping is available in your choice of 49 designated camping areas, each with a table, grill and fire ring.
-The campground is open year round, and available on a first-come, first-served basis.
-Also, take advantage of the boat launching ramps, incredible hiking trails, and unique equestrian facilities within park boundaries.
+If you’d like to extend your stay, camping is available in your choice of 49 designated camping areas.
+Each site is equipped with a table, grill and fire ring.
+The campground is open year round and available on a first-come, first-served basis.
+Also, take advantage of the boat launch ramps, incredible hiking trails up to the gazebo vista, unique equestrian facilities and more.